p-ranav/cppgit2/README.md

 ### Interoperability with `libgit2`

-`cppgit2` aims to be a lightweight wrapper around `libgit2`.
 Most `cppgit2` data structures can be constructed using a `libgit2` C pointer.

 ```cpp
 // Construct libgit2 signature